h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 While the several subcomponents of the MLI report are generated, let us better understand this idea of a global behavior versus local behavior analysis concept.

 The analysis is quite simple; we want to explore how our new criminal risk scorer generally behaves (globally); in other words, we want to understand what columns typically drive the model behavior.
 Looking at the global behavior will reveal what is predicting whether someone will be arrested within the two-year mark since a given arrest.
 We are also trying to conduct this local analysis that refers to the idea of seeing that no bias is present at the individual level in these general observations.
 For example, it could be the case that at the global level, we can have an apparent fair model where decisions are being made with no racial bias.
 Still, when exploring the model at a local level, we can discover that particular individuals are subject to discrimination and unfairness.
 As a result, comparing these two levels of behavior can provide us a clear indication of what perhaps needs to change in the dataset or the model itself.
-For this reason, in the following three tasks, we will use several DAI and surrogate model graphs to compare the global and local behavior in our model predictions and diagnose confounding bias stemming from a latent racist essence in the features we used.
+For this reason, in the following three tasks, we will use several Driverless AI and surrogate model graphs to compare the global and local behavior in our model predictions and diagnose confounding bias stemming from a latent racist essence in the features we used.
 Besides, we will answer the following two questions: what biases exist in my model?
 And what levels of disparity exist between population groups?

 To learn more about this idea of a global behavior versus a local behavior analysis, click [here](https://openreview.net/pdf?id=r1iWHVJ7Z).